denkovarik/Fractal-Trees/README.md

 | \[ | Save the current state of the turtle for later use onto a stack of saved states.
 No line is drawn. |
 | \] | Remove the last saved state from the stack and use it to restore to turtle's last saved state.
 No line is draw. |

 This project was created as a result of taking the course CSC 449 "Fundamentals of Natrual Computing" at the South Dakota School of Mines and Technology.
-The concepts used in this project were taken from the book _Fundamentals of Natural Computing_ written by Leandro Nunes de Castro_.
+The concepts used in this project were taken from the book _Fundamentals of Natural Computing_ written by Leandro Nunes de Castro.
 For more information, please refer to this book.

 ## Installation